OrangeObsidian/MWS-Report/site.md

 # Study Region

-This section describes the geographical and geological attributes of the Upper Coppermine, as well as the anthropogenic and natural activity that influence and control its water quality.
+This section describes the geographical and geological attributes of the Upper Coppermine, as well as the anthropogenic and natural activity that influence and control it's water quality.

 **Geography and Geology**